Degree awarded by ELISAVA, Barcelona School of Design and Engineering.

 - Vertebrating and amplifying the capabilities of integral design management as a gravitational axis of the activities.

 The design is used not only for the generation of products, but also to consolidate, improve and increase the efficiency of the entire distribution chain needed by the products.
 Remember that Ikea's concept of logistics excellence proceeds, from the beginning, in simplifying and maximizing the packaging of its products.
-(See details in the downloadable program)
+(See details in the downloadable programme)

 The design is used not only for the generation of products, but also to consolidate, improve and increase the efficiency of the entire distribution chain needed by the products.
 Remember that Ikea's concept of logistics excellence proceeds, from the beginning, in simplifying and maximizing the packaging of its products.